ropensci/cffr/tests/testthat/_snaps/as-cff-person.md

       - name: Elephant and Castle
       - name: this AND Ltd.

-# Can extract comments from format
+# as_cff_person extracts metadata from person comments

     Code
       pp2